 For engineers it is also important to know something about standards and to to understand how to search for standards.
 Here you will find basic information about the use of standards, plus methods for seeking standard documents.

 Standard E-NAV: E-nav is an online library of more than 70,000 searchable standards.

 Product- and company registers

-Product- and company registers can often be useful for technicians, you can find facts about companies and their products.
+Product- and company registers can often be useful for technicians as they provide information about companies and their products.